 Myth 1: Deployment is the hardest part of an international relocation

 Not true!
 Compliance is the number one challenge for international assignments.

-The technicalities of deploying an employee abroad for an international assignment may appear to be the biggest challenge, since the physical side of relocation means multiple steps across borders as well as moving personal belongings and making family arrangements.
-All of which are important steps, of course – but all of the above can be contracted out individually, or by firms that specialise in moving employees on assignment.
+The technicalities of deploying an employee abroad for an international assignment may appear to be the biggest challenge since the physical side of relocation means multiple steps across borders as well as moving personal belongings and making family arrangements.
+All of which are essential steps, of course – but all of the above can be contracted out individually, or by firms that specialise in moving employees on assignment.

 Due to changing regulations, complying with host country immigration, payroll and labour laws prove to be the biggest obstacle to a successful assignment.

 Myth 2: Global mobility is about assigning employees from the home country

 It’s becoming more common for companies to employ local workers internationally.